andrewfrank22/cse15l-lab-reports/LabOne.md

 ## command *cd*
 1. example of using the command with no arguments.
+   *cd* without an argument leads me back to the Home directory (out of any files that I opened)
-2. example of using the command with a path to a directory as an argument.
+3. example of using the command with a path to a directory as an argument.
+   *cd* with a path to a directory allows me to enter a folder.
+   Must enter the main folder to access sub-folders.
+(Cannot access *messages* folder before *lecture1* folder as the *lecture1* folder contains *messages* folder.
+   *lecture1/messages*)
-3. example of using the command with a path to a file as an argument.
+5. example of using the command with a path to a file as an argument.

 ## command *ls*
 1. example of using the command with no arguments.